Arms Trade | Drones | Environmental Costs of War | Hiroshima | Nuclear Treaties | Trident |

 Warships | |

 In 2024 General Dynamics was commissioned to manufacture a new fleet of destroyers for the US Navy.
 It built the Ohio-class submarines which carry the US Navy strategic nuclear strike force missiles,including Trident, and is developing the 12 Ohio Replacement submarines which "will provide strategic deterrent capabilities well into the 2080s."
 Bath Iron Works is part of General Dynamics and specialises in the construction of warships.
 Bath Iron Works has been commissioned to install hypersonic missiles on three US destroyers.
-These missiles travel faster than the speed of sound, and can be manoeuvered in flight to evade interception. | |
+These missiles travel faster than the speed of light, and can be manoeuvered in flight to evade interception. | |

 Drones | |